On a Subposet of the Tamari Lattice: The Comb Poset and Distributivity

 \item For any two trees $T_1$ and $T_2$ that are in the same interval of $\mathscr{C}_n$, we have

 \item For any tree $T \in \mathbb{T}_n$ of rank $k$, the length of the right arm of $T$ is $ n - 1 - k$. \end{enumrom} \end{cor}

+\begin{remark} It is important to note that Corollary~ presumes pairs of parentheses have knowledge of their factors when talking about the ``ordinary'' union and intersection.
+For example, the trees with reduced parenthesizations $(a(bc))d$ and $((ab)c)d$ do not have a join, as, in one case, the factors of $\{a,b,c\}$ are $\{a\}$ and $\{b,c\}$, while in the other the factors are $\{a,b\}$ and $\{c\}$.
+Similarly, the meet of these two trees is the right comb tree, having reduced parenthesization $abcd$. \end{remark}

 \begin{note} In the remainder of this paper, we shall consider only the right comb poset of order $n$.
-Analogous results hold for left comb poset by symmetry. \end{note}
+Analogous results hold for the left comb poset by symmetry. \end{note}

+\begin{remark} A \emph{left rotation} is the following operation on a tree, which takes place in a subtree with root $r$:

-\begin{remark} The covering relation described in Corollary~\ref{cor: cover in Tn} corresponds to a left rotation centered along the right arm of a tree, so-called right arm rotation, precisely the covering relation used by Pallo in~\cite{palloposet} to define the poset $(B_n, \stackrel{*}{\leadsto})$, which he showed to be a meet-semilattice~~\cite[Lemma 3]{palloposet}. \end{remark}
+\emph{Right arm rotations} are those where $r$ lies on the right arm of the tree.
+The covering relation described in Corollary~\ref{cor: cover in Tn} corresponds right arm rotation, precisely the covering relation used by Pallo in~\cite{palloposet} to define the poset $(B_n, \stackrel{*}{\leadsto})$, which he showed to be a meet-semilattice~~\cite[Lemma 3]{palloposet}. \end{remark}